Skip to main content

 0 nights at Thousand Trails parks × $45/night you'd otherwise pay = $0 replaced by the pass

 An annual camping pass that lets you stay at Thousand Trails campgrounds in your chosen zone at no nightly charge (typical rules: up to ~30 days per stay, then a short break before re-entry; advance-booking limits).
+Regular one-zone dues run ~$775, but Thousand Trails runs frequent promos near $475, so check the current offer.
 Add-ons (Trails Collection, extra zones) cost more.
-Only pays off with concentrated, frequent stays at TT parks.
+Only pays off with concentrated, frequent stays at TT parks, which cluster in specific regions.

 Read the honest breakdown of Thousand Trails (Zone Camping Pass)